 - 1/3 cup grated Parmesan or Romano cheese

-Preheat the oven to 350 degrees and grease a 9 x 13 inch pan.
+- Preheat the oven to 350 degrees and grease a large cast iron skillet.

-In a skillet, melt the butter and add the flour.
+- In the skillet, melt the butter and add the flour.
 Whisk together over medium heat for a few minutes.

-Remove the pan from the stove and stir in the cheddar cheese, pumpkin puree, and salt.
+- Remove the pan from the stove and stir in the cheddar cheese, pumpkin puree, and salt.
 Add the cooked pasta and stir to coat evenly.
+Sprinkle with the grated Parmesan.

-Transfer the mixture to the 9 x 13 inch pan and sprinkle the grated Parmesan on top.
-Cover with foil and bake for 20 minutes.
+- Cover the skillet with foil and bake for 20 minutes.
 Remove the foil and bake for about 10 more minutes, until the top begins to brown.

 This recipe costs a total of $5.45, or $.68 per serving.
 Pumpkin macaroni and cheese is a delicious, kid-friendly meal that adds a healthy portion of vegetables to your dinner table.
 The adults in the family will probably love this recipe too.